Chang-Yu-Chang/personal-website/content/_index.md

 ---
-title: "Chang-Yu Chang"
+title: "Ananke: a Hugo Theme"
-featured_image: '/images/IMG_2709.jpg'
+featured_image: '/images/gohugo-default-sample-hero-image.jpg'
-description: "An elegant citation.
+description: "The last theme you'll ever need.
 Maybe."
 ---
 Welcome to my blog with some of my work in progress.
-TEST.
-Try
+I've been working on this book idea.
+You can read some of the chapters below.